 sudo apt install nginx

-Create a new NGINX site configuration file for pgAdmin:
+Create a new NGINX site configuration file:

 sudo nano /etc/nginx/sites-available/pgadmin